MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-alternate-keys-reference-records.md

 > [!NOTE]
 > You can also create an alternate key in your environment using the following:
 > - Import a solution that contains the definition of the alternate key.
 > - A developer can also write code to create them.
-More information: [Developer Documentation: Define alternate keys for an table](/dynamics365/customer-engagement/developer/define-alternate-keys-table)
+More information: [Developer Documentation: Define alternate keys for a table](/dynamics365/customer-engagement/developer/define-alternate-keys-table)

 Information in this topic will help you choose which designer you can use.